anki/vector-python-sdk/docs/source/install-linux.rst

     cd vector_python_sdk_0.4.0
     ./configure.py

 You will be prompted for your robot's name, ip address and serial number.
 You will also be asked for your Anki login and password.
+Make sure to use the same account that was used to set up your Vector.

+You will see "SUCCESS!" when this script successfully completes.

 .. note:: Running ``configure.py`` will automatically download the Vector robot certificate to your computer and store credentials to allow you to connect to Vector.
 These credentials will be stored under your home directory in folder ``.anki_vector``.